 - 1 Tablespoon mustard

-- 2 teaspoon Sriracha hot sauce
+- 2 teaspoons hot sauce (more or less, to taste)

 - canola or vegetable oil, for frying